JD-IO3/JDX-Online-Compiler/README.md

 - Support for C, C++, Java, Python, and C#
 - Real-time collaboration (in progress)
-- Responsive design for accessibility on various devices
+- Responsive design for accessibility on various devices (in progress)
 - Ongoing work to add support for additional programming languages

 ## Tech Stack